Collapsibility to a subcomplex of a given dimension is NP-complete: Acknowledgements

 \section{Acknowledgements}

 I would like to thank my father, Maurizio Paolini, for giving useful comments and suggesting corrections.
-I would also like to thank Luca Ghidelli, for checking the proof carefully and for being my best man.
+I would also like to thank Luca Ghidelli, for checking the proof thoroughly and for being my best man.
+Finally, I would like to thank the anonymous referee for his/her suggestions.